tianqizhao-louis/tianqizhao-louis.github.io/content/about.md

 ## Aloha! :wave:

-My name is Tianqi Zhao :laughing:.
+My name is Tianqi Zhao :laughing:, and my English name is Louis.

 I'm a junior student at Columbia University:lion:, majoring in *Computer Science*:man_technologist:.
 I'm also interested in *Social Anthropology* and *History*:blue_book:.
 In my spare time I enjoy playing Nintendo switch:joystick:, swimming:man_swimming:, and reading:books:.